Optical properties of an anisotropic hot QCD medium: QGP as an Optical Medium

-Whenever $n_{DL}<0$, we have NRI region and also the directions of the phase velocity and the energy flow are opposite.
-This is seen to be a better indicator for the NRI in the medium that we have also investigated for the isotropic medium.
+Whenever $n_{DL}<0$, we have NRI region, and also the directions of the phase velocity and the energy flow are opposite.
+This is a better indicator for the NRI in the medium that one can use to investigate the isotropic medium and has been widely used in various branches of physics~\cite{Akhlesh, Lakhtakia:2004zk, Tom, Akyurtlu, Cheng:2018zjv}.
+This condition works well for the isotropic expansion of the medium as there is a spherical symmetry but perhaps does not holds good for the anisotropic case because of the asymmetry in the medium.
+For the case of anisotropy in the medium, this method can be employed at extremes, {\it i.e.,} for the parallel, $\theta_n = 0$ and perpendicular, $\theta_n=\pi/2$ cases.
+Therefore, in the anisotropic case, we shall employ the former criterion once it is checked for the isotropic case with $n_{DL}$.